 Others, though, will stay here and others will mature.
 As Green and others have proved, even bourgeois Englishmen turn into Islamists.
 Their activities should be opposed.
 Where it is within the jurisdiction of officials to obstruct their propagandising this should be achieved.
 Otherwise it is our job.
 It was good to see a protest greet Abu Usamah when he spoke at Brunel University and such activism should be more widespread.
 People never seem to have trouble mobilising demonstrations against nationalists and Nazis whose audiences are considerably smaller so there is no good excuse for not taking action here.

 This is a matter of pride, not just self-preservation.
 If a lodger strode into your flat and started deriding the furniture; making plans to replace it with their own and speculating about forcing you to cook their meals and wash their pants you would take it as an affront.
 The behaviour of these clerics is similarly insulting, and our acceptance of it has demeaned us.
-Asserting the worth of our culture; the barbarity of their ideas and, crucially, our right to speak about them as we wish should be done with an assurance that proves we are not chumps or chickens.
+Defending our culture, criticising their ideas and, crucially, upholding our right to speak of them as we wish should be done with an assurance that proves we are not chumps or chickens.

 It is also a matter of basic decency.
 I write as I listen to Anne Briggs and think of finishing a book that I have been enjoying.
 Later, I will venture out to help preparations for a Nativity play with a very nice group of men and women.
 It strikes me that all of these activities would be difficult, dangerous or impossible to achieve nations in like Pakistan and Saudi Arabia.
 I’ll be damned if people in my vicinity get away with applauding the fact.